Bibliography and Databanks

 OECD Economic Outlook Brazil, February 2018

 Short Summary: The current OECD Report about the Economic Perspectives of Brazil focusses strongly on three variables, tied to three policy recommendations: Sustaining inclusive growth with further significant reforms, Stronger investment and productivity are key for future growth, Brazil can seize greater benefits from greater global and regional.
-While highlighting these as key targets of future growths, the report shows that Brazil is improving rapidly on all key economic figures, highlighting a low inflation, low interest rates and resuming economic growht.
+While highlighting these as key targets of future growths, the report shows that Brazil is improving rapidly on all key economic figures, highlighting a low inflation, low interest rates and resuming economic growth.

 Otto, Samira 2015: Real Estate Policy in Brazil and Some Comparisons with the United States, in: Papers of Center of International Development, Stanford